hanamichi77777/WebDriverBiDi-via-VBA-test/README.md

 This program has developed based on "ZeroInstall BrowserDriver for VBA" (@kabkabkab) and changed the connection from CDP to WebDriverBidi.
+I hope to be able to detect events with SeleniumVBA.

 【Operation explanation】